-by Paul F. Taylor and Gary Vaterlaus
+by Paul F. Taylor & Gary Vaterlaus

-Christians have gleaned many valuable lessons from Noah and the Ark.
+Christians have gleaned many valuable lessons from Noah and the ark.
 But one fact is often overlooked.
 He was the first evangelist mentioned in the Bible.
 Are there any lessons his life can teach us about how to present the gospel?
 Absolutely!

-For one, Noah faced the same circumstances that Christians face today.
+For one, Noah faced the same circumstances that Christians face today:

-"As the days of Noah were, so also will the coming of the Son of Man be.
-For as in the days before the flood, they were eating and drinking, marrying and giving in marriage, until the day that Noah entered the ark, and did not know until the flood came and took them all away, so also will the coming of the Son of Man be" (Matthew 24:36-39).
+For as were the days of Noah, so will be the coming of the Son of Man.
+For as in those days before the flood they were eating and drinking, marrying and giving in marriage, until the day when Noah entered the ark, and they were unaware until the flood came and swept them all away, so will be the coming of the Son of Man.
+(Matthew 24:37-39)